Lou Dobbs, Who Said ‘National Left-Wing Media’ Is Overhyping Coronavirus, Now In Self-Quarantine

-Fox Business Network host Lou Dobbs has been criticized for coverage of the coronavirus that critics say downplayed the severity of the outbreak, taking aim at the “national left-wing media” for what he said was “playing up fears of the coronavirus” in order to drive down the stock market.
+Fox Business Network host Lou Dobbs has been criticized for coverage of the coronavirus pandemic that critics say downplayed the severity of the outbreak, taking aim at the “national left-wing media” for what he said was “playing up fears of the coronavirus” in order to drive down the stock market.

-Now, Dobbs is off the air an in self-isolation after reportedly coming in contact with a person who tested positive for COVID-19.
+Now, Dobbs is off the air and in self-isolation after reportedly coming in contact with a person who tested positive for COVID-19.

 As The Daily Beast noted, substitute host David Asman told viewers on Friday’s edition of Lou Dobbs Tonight that the longtime conservative host had decided to stay in self-isolation after a team member on the show tested positive.
 Asman noted that Dobbs is not showing any symptoms of the virus, but has decided to take necessary precautions in an abundance of caution.

-As the report noted, the announcement that he was in self-isolation came after Dobbs has been one of the biggest critics of the panic that accompanied the spread of the virus.
+As the report noted, the announcement that he was in self-isolation came after Dobbs had been one of the biggest critics of the panic that accompanied the spread of the virus.
 Dobbs, one of the most vocal defenders of Donald Trump, echoed early tones from the White House that the severity of the coronavirus outbreak was overblown and that it would pass quickly.
 Dobbs has shifted his tone in recent days as Trump has done the same, and now devotes much of his show to praising Trump’s response to the outbreak.

 Dobbs has joined a number of others close to Trump affected by the spread of the coronavirus.
 On Friday, the office of Vice President Mike Pence announced that a staff member had tested positive, the first known case of a White House staffer contracting the virus.
 A spokesperson for the office said that Pence did not have any direct contact with the individual.